edubart/nelua-lang/docs/pages/overview.md

 ```

 Notice that when disabling the garbage collector the coding style is
-different from Lua usual style, because now you need to **think of each allocation
+different from the usual Lua style, since you now need to **think of each allocation
-and deallocation**, including for strings, otherwise memory in your application will leak,
+and deallocation**, including strings, otherwise memory in your application will leak.
-thus is best to leave the GC enabled when you need rapid prototyping.
+Thus it is best to leave the GC enabled when you need rapid prototyping.
 {:.alert.alert-warning}

 Disable the GC if you want to control the memory on your own for performance reasons,
-know how to deal with memory management and don't mind the additional cognitive load
+if you know how to deal with memory management and don't mind the additional cognitive load
-when coding without automatic memory management.
+when coding.
 {:.alert.alert-info}

 ### Allocating memory with the GC

-Nelua provides many allocators to assist managing memory.
+Nelua provides many allocators to assist in managing memory.
 The most important ones are the `allocators.general` and `allocators.gc`.

-When using the GC you should allocated using the `gc_allocator`:
+When using the GC you should allocate using the `gc_allocator`:
 ```nelua
 require 'string'
 require 'memory'